 Using a ‘real estate help site’ – besides posting a home for sale on their website, these ‘real estate help sites’ offer little more value than a yard sign.
-Unfortunately, you pay these companies up-front.
-If your house doesn’t sell, your money’s gone.
-‘Real estate help sites’ like Property Guys and ComFree advertise they’re a comparable option to listing professionally but the services and value they offer is meagre.
-They don’t provide a fraction of what a professional marketing Realtor® using the MLS® system can offer.
+The problem is you pay these companies up-front.
+If your house doesn’t sell, your money’s spent.
+‘Real estate help sites’ like Property Guys and ComFree advertise that they’re a comparable option to listing professionally but the services and value they offer is meagre in comparison.
+They don’t provide a fraction of what a professional marketing Realtor® using the MLS® system offers.
 Assuming a ‘real estate help site’ is comparable to the MLS® is like assuming a mouse eats as much as a lion.

-A very high percentage of homes listed on ‘real estate help sites’ are later listing by a professionally Realtor® to finally sell.
-This, unfortunately, happens after the seller has already flushed thousands down the ‘real estate help site’ drain.
+A very high percentage of homes listed on ‘real estate help sites’ are later listed by a Realtor® to finally sell but unfortunately, the seller has already flushed thousands down the ‘real estate help site’ drain.

 A good Realtor® only charges commission if your home sells…

 1. (b) Paying additional fees to a ‘real estate help site’ for submission to the MLS® – Most people who fall for this additional “pay upfront” service have no idea what they’re actually getting – or not getting.
-It sounds like a valuable option because they assume being listed on the MLS® = professional listing.
-The MLS® system is the best way to market your property to the most qualified buyers, but it only helps if it’s used properly.
-The benefit of the MLS® system is it’s connection to the network of professional Realtors® assisting qualified buyers; but a Realtor® can tell if a property is merely listed on the MLS® – usually from an out of area agent – and knowing there’s no selling representation it’ll take twice the work to complete the deal.
-These ‘mere listings’ are also often listed with little or no commission, and you can’t blame a salesperson if they overlook a property that won’t earn them income.
+Marketing using the MLS® system is the best way to promote your property to the most qualified buyers, but it only helps if it’s used properly.
+The benefit of the MLS® system is it’s connection to the network of professional Realtors® assisting qualified buyers and it’s obvious when a property is merely listed on the MLS® and no professional selling representation, causing the buyer Realtor@ much more work dealing with only the home owner .
+Also, these ‘mere listings’ are often listed with little or no commission, and you can’t blame a salesperson if they avoid selling items with little or no imcome potential requiring additional work.

 Using an acquaintance Realtor® to sell your home – most people, when hiring a Realtor®, call their friend or ask a friend to refer a Realtor®.
 Then, with few questions asked, they hire whoever… Does every Realtor® offer the same service, strategy and experience?
 NO!
 It’s important to find the Realtor® with the most in-depth sales & marketing plan and strategy.
 Interview a few to see how they compare – you’ll understand pretty quick who has the best plan and you’ll notice some have no plan.
 The MLS is the best way to get your home in front of the most potential buyers, and there are additional techniques a marketing Realtor® uses to improve your sale price.
 Hire just anyone and you risk earning less.